HajWali3/Implementation-of-Software-Principles/README.md

 ## 2. With High Cohesion

-By refactoring, we separate concerns into three classes:
+By refactoring, i separate concerns into three classes:

 - `UserProfile` – Manages user-related data only.
 - `Messaging` – Handles user-to-user communication.